Federal Elections

 What does the National Register of Electors contain?

 b.
-Database of Canadian citizens at least 18 years of age who are qualified to vote in federal elections and referendums
+A database of Canadian citizens at least 18 years of age who are qualified to vote in federal elections and referendums

 What is the voting procedure in Canada?